Tag Archives: SEO

 Images & Videos

-The most successful HVAC websites use images and videos representing the content and are clear and correctly sized.
-HVAC websites should choose photos and videos during the planning stage to ensure proper emphasis on the content and prevent duplicate usage.
+HVAC websites should select original photos and videos during the planning stage to emphasize the content properly and prevent duplicate usage.

-Google Business Profile Images should be unique and provide a look into your business, staff, and services.
+In addition to your website and each of its pages, your Google Business Profile Images should also be unique and reflect your business, staff, and services.

 Search Engine Optimization: The Implementation Stage

-Once you have finished your SEO plan, you should have a clear layout of your site’s page structure along with keywords, images, videos, and URLs for each.
-However, more SEO tasks remain urgent.
-Your HVAC site’s design and usability also contribute to your SEO and should be constructed with the customer in mind.
+Once you have finished your SEO plan, you should have a clear layout of your site’s page structure along with keywords, images, videos, and URLs.

 Custom Design